0 items - 0

 *The posture of Mary in the icon shows the bowed head and the humble acceptance of God’s will for her life.

-Think about our heart like the soil of a garden.
-Suppose you want to plant a vegetable garden, what is the first thing you do?
+Think of our hearts like the soil of a garden.
+Suppose you want to plant a vegetable garden.
+What is the first thing you do?
 You dig up the ground or soil of the garden and clear it!
 No garden starts off beautiful by itself.
-You need to spent time in taking away the stones, weeds and rocks.
+You need to spend time removing the stones, weeds, and rocks.
 You then need to add manure or fertilizer and make sure the soil is prepared enough to accept the seeds you are going to plant.
-Otherwise no matter how good to seeds are, it won’t grow well.
-In other words, it’s all in the soil; growth of the seeds will depend on how well the soil is prepared.
-(Ref: Parable of the Sower and seed in St. Matt 13: 1-23)
+Otherwise, no matter how good the seeds are, they won’t grow well.
+In other words, it’s all in the soil; the growth of the seeds will depend on how well the soil is prepared.
+(Ref: Parable of the Sower and Seed in St. Matthew 13:1-23

-Our hearts are also just like that.
-It has lots of hard areas – areas, where we think we know what is best for our lives; areas where we don’t want to listen and give in.
+Our hearts are also like that.
+It has lots of hard areas—areas where we think we know what is best for our lives; areas where we don’t want to listen and give in.
 We need help to soften those areas.
-And some proven practices which the holy Church, the body of Christ, has provided for us are prayer, fasting and almsgiving.
+And some proven practices that the Holy Church, the body of Christ, has provided for us are prayer, fasting, and almsgiving.
 These spiritual disciplines are meant to soften our hearts and prepare us to receive what God wants us to have in our lives.

-Fasting: Sometimes we mis-understand it as a means to get what we want from God.
-But fasting is meant rather to prepare our hearts to receive what God wants for us!
-When we fast during specific appointed times of the church calendar (like the fast of Dormition and Great Lent), we deliberately avoiding too much food, eat simply or skip meals and spend extra time in preparing our hearts.
+Fasting: Sometimes we misunderstand it as a means to get what we want from God.
+But fasting is meant to prepare our hearts to receive what God wants for us!
+When we fast during specific appointed times on the church calendar (like the Fast of Dormition and Great Lent), we deliberately avoid too much food, eat simply or skip meals, and spend extra time preparing our hearts.

-And by almsgiving we mean – looking for opportunities to help those around us, especially those less fortunate – like the homeless, orphans and widows.
-This makes us grateful for what we have, softens our hearts and makes us more humble.
+And by almsgiving, we mean looking for opportunities to help those around us, especially the less fortunate, such as the homeless, orphans, and widows.
+This makes us grateful for what we have, softens our hearts, and makes us more humble.

 Preparing to Do What He Tells You to Do!

-‘“Whatever He (Jesus) says to you, do it.”, that’s the last recorded words of Mother Mary, in the Holy Scriptures.
+“Whatever He (Jesus) says to you, do it.”
+These are the last recorded words of Mother Mary in the Holy Scriptures.

-We had earlier seen that it’s important for our hearts are prepared to receive whatever Jesus wants to give us.
-And now we see that, restoration of joy and the happening of the miracle happened as they were prepared to obey Jesus, even if what Jesus asked didn’t make complete sense in their minds.
+We had earlier seen that it’s important for our hearts to be prepared to receive whatever Jesus wants to give us.
+And now we see that the restoration of joy and the occurrence of the miracle happened because they were prepared to obey Jesus, even if what He asked didn’t make complete sense to them.

-* In this icon, the hands of the Mother God points towards her Son, God incarnate – Jesus; just like her life always pointed towards Christ, in a way telling us – ‘do whatever He tells you to do!’
+* In this icon, the hands of the Mother of God point towards her Son, God incarnate—Jesus; just like her life always pointed towards Christ, in a way telling us, ‘Do whatever He tells you to do!’

 At other times, it’s important to do things even when you don’t fully understand the benefit.
-For example: the church tells you not to miss Divine Liturgy and taking part in eucharist; or forming the habit of praying together as a family daily in front of the prayer altar; or fasting during those appointed times and seasons (like the fast of Dormition or Great Lent).
-But the church tells us to do these because these spiritual practices are like nutritious food which helps you fight sickness from the inside.
+For example, the church tells you not to miss Divine Liturgy and participating in eucharist; or forming the habit of praying together as a family daily in front of the prayer altar; or fasting during those appointed times and seasons (like the fast of Dormition or Great Lent).
+However, the church instructs us to follow these practices because they serve as spiritual nourishment, aiding in the internal battle against illness.

-In other words, when we are faced with a choice to obey things which may not completely make logical sense, we should be reminded of Mother Mary’s words – ‘“Whatever He (Jesus) says to you, do it.
+In other words, when we are faced with a choice to obey things that may not completely make logical sense, we should be reminded of Mother Mary’s words: “Whatever He (Jesus) says to you, do it.

 Conclusion:

-Mother Mary’s life was by no means an easy life.
-She went through many hardships, mis-understandings, financial difficulties, saw her own Son brutally killed.
+Mother Mary’s life was by no means an easy one.
+She went through many hardships, misunderstandings, and financial difficulties and saw her own son brutally killed.
 And yet through all this, we see a heart prepared to receive whatever God’s will was.
-Thus she was able to confidently say, ‘do whatever He asks you to do.’
+Thus she was able to confidently say, ‘Do whatever He asks you to do.’

-These 2 weeks – the fast of Dormition is a time when we can spent in contemplating, thinking and remembering the life of Mary, the Mother of God.
-We can think about her words, her life and her example.
-May God in His great mercy, help us to follow the greatest of All Saints – the ever Blessed Virgin Mary.
+These two weeks—the fast of Dormition—are a time when we can spend contemplating, thinking, and remembering the life of Mary, the Mother of God.
+We can think about her words, her life, and her example.
+May God, in His great mercy, help us to follow the greatest of all saints, the ever-blessed Virgin Mary.

 Privacy Policy: We will not sell, lease or trade your information.